-Michael Jecks's medieval West Country mysteries, listed in order of publication, including both his own Templar series and the collaborative novels written with fellow members of The Medieval Murderers.
+Titles in print by Michael Jecks: his series following a company of archers through the Hundred Years War, his Templar series of medieval West Country mysteries, listed in order of publication, and the collaborative novels written with fellow members of The Medieval Murderers.
 Click on the title for more details.

 Titles marked with are also available in an audio edition; click the icon for more details.